pmcollins/gumdrop/gumdrop.json/README.md

 ```

 The motivation for this library isn't performance, but compile-time safety and avoidance of annotations.
-As a happy side effect, however, because it doesn't use reflection, this library happens to be many times faster than
+As a happy side effect, however, because it doesn't use reflection, this library happens to be over twice as fast as
-Google's Gson library at serializing and deserializing to and from JSON.
+Google's Gson library at serializing and deserializing to and from JSON, all without having spent any time yet on
+optimizing performance.